Moon Jae-in: Domestic policy

-According to <2017-2021 National Fiscal Management Plan>, the Moon Jae-in administration projected that the South Korea economy would achieve improved growth driven by exports and investment.
-However, it pointed out that the income polarization problem intensified while South Korea achieved hypergrowth in the past.
+According to the 2017-2021 National Fiscal Management Plan, the Moon Jae-in administration projected that the South Korean economy would achieve improved growth driven by exports and investment.
+However, it pointed out that the income polarization problem intensified while South Korea achieved growth in the past.
 To solve the income inequality, it was urgent to switch to a new economic paradigm.
 Moon Jae In administration emphasized the active role of government finance to achieve the goal of a “people-centered, sustainable growth economy”.
 This led to an expansionary fiscal policy stance.
 This was implemented as 'income-led growth', which was the core economic policy of the Moon Jae In administration.
 The Moon administration diagnosed that the proportion of corporate income in the national economy has increased due to the corporate-centered economic policy, while the proportion of household income has decreased significantly.
 As a result, the imbalance, such as the income gap between companies and households, the corporate income gap between large and small companies, and the wage income gap between workers, has deepened.
 The income-led growth policy was aimed at increasing the income of households to achieve economic growth.